Pennsylvania Route 332: Route description

 At this point, PA 332 turns south onto the four-lane divided Newtown Bypass, forming a concurrency with PA 413/PA 532.
 The road heads through wooded areas with nearby residential development, with PA 532 splitting southwest onto Buck Road toward Holland.
 PA 332/PA 413 curve east, passing over Newtown Creek and coming to a bridge over Freedom Drive and the abandoned Fox Chase/Newtown railroad line.
 The road enters Middletown Township before PA 413 splits from the bypass by turning south onto Newtown Langhorne Road toward the borough of Langhorne.
 PA 332 continues east near residential and commercial development as it crosses back into Newtown Township and runs a short distance to the north of the border between Newtown Township and Middletown Township, passing north of a shopping center that is served by an eastbound ramp.
 The road curves to the northeast at the Penns Trail/Woodbourne Road junction before turning east past the intersection with Newtown Yardley Road.

 Upon intersecting Lindenhurst Road/Campus Drive north of the Newtown Campus of Holy Family University, the route enters Lower Makefield Township and becomes Newtown Yardley Road.
-The road passes through farmland before heading north of an office park and reaching a partial cloverleaf interchange with I-295.
+The road passes through farmland, coming to a junction with Stony Hill Road, before heading north of an office park and reaching a partial cloverleaf interchange with I-295.
 Following this interchange, PA 332 becomes a two-lane undivided road and intersects Mirror Lake Road before it enters residential areas and crosses Buck Creek.
 The route reaches a junction with Yardley Langhorne Road and turns northeast onto Afton Avenue.
 PA 332 enters the borough of Yardley, where it is known as West Afton Avenue.
 The road heads into the downtown area and crosses Main Street, where the road name changes to East Afton Avenue, and the Delaware Canal.
 PA 332 comes to its eastern terminus at an intersection with PA 32, which runs along the west bank of the Delaware River.